choiyhking/manual/jetson_nano_kernel_rebuild.md

 See that the node interrupts, which didn't exist before, was added.

-This means the irc interrupt activation worked.
+This means that the irq interrupt activation worked.
 ```
 ls /proc/device-tree/interrupt-controller